The Nest

 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Towns in Westchester, New York State, have a strong reputation for being the “suburban part of New York City.”
+The 10 Best Westchester Towns For FoodiesTowns in Westchester, New York State, have a strong reputation for being the “suburban part of New York City.”
 It’s true.
 Idyllic parks are perfect for walking through nature, tight-knit communities, and homes atop rolling hills.
-Though it’s still a more suburban county than you would find in New York City, you still have many options for experiencing the more fun parts of city life.
+Even though it is more suburban than New York City, you still have many ways to enjoy city life.

-Regarding nightlife, the biggest thing people tend to enjoy in Westchester towns is the wildly popular food scene.
+Regarding nightlife, the most significant thing people tend to enjoy in Westchester towns is the wildly popular food scene.
 This area is home to several famous restaurants, not to mention an active locavore scene.
 You have your fair share of great picks if you want to be among your fellow foodies.

 Not sure where to begin?
 Check out our selection of the best towns in Westchester, NY, for foodies.